JonathanDotCel/helloworld_and_flappycredits/README.md

 		Run buildme.bat to build.

-		Docker will do a one-time download of the build image (see intro) and to the thing.
+		Docker will do a one-time download of the build image (see intro) and then do the thing.